 HEALTH DANGERS FROM ASBESTOS

-Asbestos when left undisturbed does not carry any health risks.
-It is only when you damage it in some way that it can unleash its dangerous fibres into the atmosphere.
-When these particles find their way into lungs by breathing, they are known to cause a medical condition commonly called, asbestosis.
-It has been found that asbestos fibres or particles contribute to the development of lung cancer.
+Asbestos isn't hazardous when left undisturbed.
+Asbestos can release tiny particles into the surrounding air only when damaged, cut or scraped.
+When these fibres find their way into lungs through breathing, they are known to cause a health condition called, asbestosis.
+It has been found that asbestos fibres contribute to the onset of lung cancer.

 - Extreme Fatigue